-The United States has close relations with Panama, stemming in large part from the extensive history of linkages developed when the Panama Canal was under U.S. control and Panama hosted major U.S. military installations.
-The current bilateral relationship is characterized by extensive cooperation on counternarcotics efforts as well as U.S. assistance to help Panama assure the security of the Canal and its border with Colombia.
-U.S. assistance to Panama has increased in the past several years with the country receiving assistance under the Bush Administration's Andean Counterdrug Initiative (ACI) to help Colombia and its neighbors combat drug trafficking.
-The United States provided Panama with \$18.2 million in overall assistance in FY2004, an estimated \$18.6 million in FY2005, and the FY2006 request is for \$17.4 million.
+The United States has close relations with Panama, stemming in large part from the extensive linkages developed when the Panama Canal was under U.S. control and Panama hosted major U.S. military installations.
+The current bilateral relationship is characterized by extensive cooperation on counternarcotics efforts, assistance to help Panama assure the security of the Canal and its border with Colombia, and negotiations for a bilateral free trade agreement.
+The United States provided Panama with \$19 million in foreign aid in FY2005, and an estimated \$14.4 million in FY2006.
+The FY2007 request is for \$17.4 million, with \$4 million under the Andean Counterdrug Initiative and \$3.2 million in development assistance.

 U.S.-Panamanian negotiations for a bilateral free trade agreement began in late April 2004.
-Panama is seeking an FTA as a means of increasing U.S. investment in the country, while the Bush Administration has stressed that an FTA with Panama, in addition to enhancing trade, would further U.S. efforts to strengthen support for democracy and the rule of law.
+A ninth round held in Washington ended in mid-January 2006, with disagreement on sanitary control systems for U.S. products and animals to enter the Panamanian market.
+Panama is seeking an FTA as a means of increasing U.S. investment in the country, while the Bush Administration has stressed that an FTA, in addition to enhancing trade, would further U.S. efforts to strengthen support for democracy and the rule of law.
 Since Panama has a service-based economy, it traditionally has imported much more than it exports to the United States.
-In 2004 the U.S. trade surplus with Panama was \$1.5 billion, with Panama exporting \$316 million in goods and importing \$1.8 billion in merchandise.

 For additional information, see CRS Report RL32540, The Proposed U.S.-Panama Free Trade Agreement, by J.F.
 Hornbeck.